joshbegley/nyt-latest/README.md

 `The Liverpool player died in a car accident 11 days after his wedding.
 The Athletic reports from Spain on a tragedy that stunned football`\
 https://nytimes.com/athletic/6468468/2025/07/04/liverpool-diogo-jota-crash/

-**Italy show signs of living up to Euro 2025 dark horses tag - but tougher tests to come**\
+**Italy show signs of living up to Euro 2025 dark horses tag - but tougher tests await**\
 `Murmurs about Italy’s ability to upset the odds this summer have been building since they finished top of a tough qualifying group`\
 https://nytimes.com/athletic/6472546/2025/07/04/italy-belgium-euro-2025/